Language Spoken in Croatia: Is English Enough for Tourists?

 First up, in Bosnia and Herzegovina, Croatian is one of three official languages, alongside Bosnian and Serbian.
 Then, over in Austria’s Burgenland region, about 50,000 folks speak Burgenland Croatian.
 It’s an excellent mix of the local Chakavian dialect with a bit of a twist from other Croatian dialects in the area.

 But wait, there’s more!
-In Italy’s Molise region, you’ll find about 2,000 people familiar with Molise Croatian.
-This Shtokavian dialect traces back to the history of Croatian Dalmatian refugees from way back in the 15th and 16th centuries.
+In Italy’s Molise region, about 2,000 people are familiar with Molise Croatian.
+This Shtokavian dialect traces back to the history of Croatian Dalmatian refugees from the 15th and 16th centuries.

 And guess what?
-In Serbia, especially in the Vojvodina region, Croatian is pretty important, too, thanks to the large Croatian community there.
+In Serbia, especially in the Vojvodina region, Croatian is also quite important, thanks to the large Croatian community there.

-To top it off, since 2013, Croatian is one of the official languages of the European Union.
-Plus, in Romania, in places like Carașova and Lupac, it shares the stage with Romanian.
+To top it off, Croatian has been one of the official languages of the European Union.
+Since 2013, Croatian has also been recognized in Romania, in places like Carașova and Lupac, alongside Romanian.

 So, nope, Croatian isn’t just a Croatia thing – it’s a bit of a globetrotter!